 Through its fellowship programme, UICC aims to support health workers and cancer professionals focussing on cancer control, including cancer prevention, early detection, epidemiology, implementation and translational research, cancer treatment (surgery, radio- and chemotherapy), multidisciplinary patient care, rehabilitation, survivorship and palliative care.
+In 2020 there are 3 fellowship programmes available, the Technical Fellowships (UICC-TF) which provides the learning of new knowledge and skills in cancer control through a one month visit to an institution abroad, the YY study grants allow established cancer professionals to visit an institution abroad for 3 months to foster collaboration and knowledge sharing, and Bourses pour l’Afrique Francophone for cancer professionals in Francophone Africa.

 The objectives of this 1 month fellowship with a value of up to USD 3,400 are: